Jay-Z slams Trump's 'shithole' comment as 'hurtful'

-(CNN)Hip-hop legend Shawn "Jay-Z" Carter described President Donald Trump's "shithole countries" comment as "disappointing and hurtful."
+(CNN)Hip-hop legend Shawn "Jay-Z" Carter described President Donald Trump's "shithole countries" comment as disappointing and hurtful.

-"Everyone feels anger, but after the anger it's really hurtful because he's looking down on a whole population of people and he's so misinformed because these places have beautiful people," he told Van Jones on the debut of his new CNN program, "The Van Jones Show," airing Saturday at 7 p.m.
-ET on CNN.
+"Everyone feels anger, but after the anger it's really hurtful because he's looking down on a whole population of people and he's so misinformed because these places have beautiful people," he told Van Jones on the debut of his CNN program, "The Van Jones Show," which aired Saturday on CNN.

 Trump made those comments in an Oval Office meeting, according to some of the participants, as he rejected a bipartisan immigration deal to protect DACA participants.
 "Why do we want all these people from shithole countries coming here?" he reportedly told senators on January 11.